100 Overlook Center, 2nd floor, Princeton, New Jersey, 08540, USA

 Singapore

 Just like in the UAE, Singapore has high requirements for crypto companies.
-The company's structure must include an executive director who is a Singaporean citizen.
+The company's structure must include at least one executive director who is ordinarily resident in Singapore, typically a Singapore citizen, permanent resident, or an Employment Pass holder.
 Another acceptable structure is having a non-executive director who is a Singaporean citizen and an executive director with a work permit.
-As in the UAE, you also need to hire an AML officer who is a Singapore resident.
+As in the UAE, you also need to hire a locally based AML/compliance officer.

-To establish a crypto business in Singapore, adhere to the following steps:
+To establish a crypto business in Singapore in 2026, adhere to the following steps:

-3. Designate a director and an AML officer.
+3. Designate a resident director and a local AML officer.

-4. Lodge an application with the Monetary Authority of Singapore (MAS).
+4. Lodge an application with the Monetary Authority of Singapore (MAS) and pay the application fee (approx. SGD 1,000 – 1,500).

-8. Set up a bank account and fund it with the necessary capital.
+8. Set up a local bank account and fund it with the necessary capital and security deposit (if required).

 Crypto companies in offshore jurisdictions